Business & Project Development

 Chicago Heights (Illinois) Park District

 Public-Private Partnerships - Community Projects

 To address our national health crises such as adult and childhood obesity, diabetes, other preventable chronic diseases and overall improved health quality, community healthcare, parks and recreation, municipalities and other private and public community organizations are seeking collaborative strategies that deliver consumer-centered, value-based healthcare, health & wellness services with measurable outcomes.

-Population health/disease management has become the new term that describes healthcare providers and other government, recreation and municipal entities working proactively and collaboratively with a defined segment of the population in an effort to address health risks, and overall well-being.
+Population health management describes healthcare providers and other government, community and municipal organizations working proactively with other partners and a defined segment of the population to collaboratively address health risks, and overall well-being.

 Some interesting statistics:

 · More than two-thirds of American adults are overweight or obese

 · Nearly 8 in 10 seniors are living with one chronic illness and 50 % have two or more

 · Adults 65 and older spend twice as much as those 45-64 on healthcare annually

 Approximately 17% (13 million) children, 2-19 years old are obese